 is run by Counseling and Psychological Services (CaPS) provides urgent crisis intervention and emergency consultation to the CMU community.
 For emergency crisis support 24/7, call 412-268-2922.

 University Police provides 24-hour campus patrol as well as crime prevention, registration of valuables and shuttle and escort services.

 CMU-Alert Emergency Notification service sends voice and/or text messages to registered phones in the event of a campus emergency.
 All members of the Carnegie Mellon community are encouraged to register for the CMU-Alert Emergency Notification service.

 Environmental Health & Safety (EHS) provides a broad range of services to the university to promote the protection of its community.
 This includes training for Biological, Chemical, and Radiation safety as well as managing the environmental waste and recycling programs for our campus.

 offers transportation options for students, faculty, and staff members.
 The Shuttle Service operates on a fixed route with specific stops throughout the area.
 The Escort Service operates in the evening/overnight and provides transportation from campus to your neighborhood.
 There are also Shuttles that service the Pittsburgh Technology Center (PTC) and Bakery Square.

-Resources for Sexual Assault and Relationship Violence:
+Resources for Sexual Misconduct and Relationship Violence:

 Office of Title IX Initiatives (TIX)